guardian/frontend/docs/02-architecture/02-fronts-architecture.md

 5. Get SEO and properties

-This is an additional request to CAPI to fetch SEO and other metadata for the front page
+This is an additional request to CAPI to fetch SEO and other metadata for the front page.

 6. Finally aggregate all the data fetched in the previous steps and store the result in its json form in S3 (`s3://aws-frontend-store/STAGE/frontsapi/pressed/live/FRONTS/fapi/pressed.json in Frontend account`)

 ## Facia

-As mentioned above when Facia receive a request for a front, it:
+As mentioned above, when Facia receives a request for a front, it:

 1. fetches the "pressed" data from S3 (`s3://aws-frontend-store/STAGE/frontsapi/pressed/live/FRONTS/fapi/pressed.json in Frontend account`)